htwangtw/hrvtrt/results/preregistration.md

 ### Heart rate variability

-We adopt an alternative approach from [Barbieri et al. 2005] that yields alternative definitions of heart rate and heart rate variability (HRV) with point-process analysis.
+We adopt an alternative approach from [Barbieri et al., 2005] that yields alternative definitions of heart rate and heart rate variability (HRV) with point-process analysis.
 Point processes can be used as models for random events in time.
 A point process can be described completely by the (random) time of occurrence of the events.
 Common methods treat the R-R interval or heart rate series as continuous-valued signals, rather than model them to reflect the point-process structure and the stochastic nature of the underlying R-wave events.